UNTIL NOW (2024)

-The Original Def Leppard, LIVE In 1980 Perform Almost The Entire On Through The Night LP
+The Original Def Leppard Perform On Through The Night Live In Fresno

-Here is Pete Willis and the original Def Leppard performing almost in its entirety, one of the ten greatest debut rock albums of all-time.
+Here is the video of the aforementioned guitarist / songwriter Pete Willis and the original Def Leppard performing almost in its entirety, one of the ten greatest debut rock albums of all-time.

 UPDATE JULY 8.
 2020 – No surprise, you will not see the video.
 For now it has been pulled by original poster – FresnoMediaRestoration.
-I wonder why???
-Hmmmmm.
+I wonder why?
+Hmm.

 When Def Leppard recorded their first major label album, they were a heavy metal band though they never called themselves that.